 Buzzfeed News utilizes emotionally loaded language in their headlines, such as “Trump Excluded Democrats From A Lunch Meeting On The Shutdown” and “The US Envoy On ISIS, Brett McGurk, Quit In Protest Over Trump’s Withdrawal From Syria.”
 They typically source to themselves when it comes to sourcing; however, they also utilize credible sources such as the Des Moines Register and Associated Press.

 In January 2017, Buzzfeed News published the Steele Dossier about alleged Russia collusion, which caused President Donald Trump to criticize them by saying Buzzfeed is a “failing pile of garbage.”
 In December 2018, according to Politico, “The libel case over the dossier it published before Trump took office gets tossed.”

 In January 2019, Buzzfeed News published a story titled President Trump Directed His Attorney Michael Cohen To Lie To Congress About The Moscow Tower Project.
 This story’s accuracy was criticized and questioned, resulting in them offering a retraction after the release of the Mueller report showed that it was inaccurate.

-A 2014 Pew Research Survey found that 59% of Buzzfeed’s audience is consistently or mostly liberal, 27% Mixed, and 14% consistently or mostly conservative.
+A 2014 Pew Research Survey found that 59% of Buzzfeed’s audience is consistently or primarily liberal, 27% Mixed, and 14% consistently or mostly conservative.
 This indicates that a more liberal audience prefers Buzzfeed.
 Further, a Reuters institute survey found that 30% of respondents trust their news coverage and 37% do not, ranking them last in trust of the major USA news providers.

 Failed Fact Checks